panique/huge/README.md

 * the 2-advanced and 4-full-mvc-framework versions use mail sending, so you need to have `sendmail` or something enabled on your server.
 Please see the instruction in the folder "__install" if you need help with that.
 The 4-full-mvc-framework version also allows to send mails with an SMTP account.
-* the 4-full-mvc-framework version uses the PHP GD graphic functions, so you need to have them enabled.
+* the 2-advanced and 4-full-mvc-framework version use the PHP GD graphic functions, so you need to have them enabled.
 That's standard on most php installations.

 ###USAGE WITH OLDER PHP VERSIONS: